Navigate:

 Share:

-Learn more about ultralytics
+Learn more about Ultralytics YOLO

 Ultralytics YOLO is a PyTorch-based computer vision library that implements successive versions of the YOLO (You Only Look Once) object detection architecture.
 The codebase provides model definitions, training pipelines, inference engines, and utilities for tasks including object detection, instance segmentation, image classification, pose estimation, and multi-object tracking.
 Models are distributed through the Ultralytics Hub and can be deployed via command-line interface or Python API.
 The library supports various hardware configurations and includes integration with popular deployment platforms.